imendezguerra/emg_toolbox/README.md

 ## Quick start
 The package is composed of the following modules:
+- `tools.py`: Functions to deal with bad channels and rearrange EMG signals.
+- `prepro.py`: Functions for EMG preprocessing such as filtering.
+- `feats.py`: Functions to extract EMG features.
+- `freq.py`: Functions to analyse the EMG signals in the frequency domain.
+- `plots.py`: Functions to plot EMG signals

 ## Contributing
 We welcome contributions!
 Here’s how you can contribute: